fallahn/osgc/readme.md

               |____directory named for plugin
                               |________________as above

 Plugin directories should have a unique name describing the game as this will be used by the front end as the display title if the info.xgi file is missing.
 The info.xgi file is a text file written in the xygine ConfigFile format.
-It's properties are used to display information on the browser screen of the front end.
+Its properties are used to display information on the browser screen of the front end.

     game_info
     {